 The Park is romantic in style and its design dates from the 18th and 19th centuries.
 However, two important elements bear witness to the creation of a formal park “à la française” at the end of the 17th century under the reign of Louis XIV: the tercentennial box hedge and the river, which once took the form of a canal with stone banks.

-This Park has been the focus of all our energy for the past seven years.
+This historic estate has been the focus of all our energy for the past fifteen years.
 The presence of springs as well as the wealth of flora and fauna very quickly encouraged us to adopt as natural an approach as possible.
 We therefore do not use any herbicides, fungicides or pesticides, and we apply the rules of organic gardening.
 The RCW, (wood chippings) and the compost we use are made on site.

 We made the choice not to have traditional lawns at Pesselières so as to avoid a monoculture that is demanding of fertiliser and selective weed killer.
 The meadows, like the lawns surrounding the castle, are therefore constituted of a collection of grasses and a mix of spontaneous vegetation, the aesthetic quality of which is based solely on regular mowing.